natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

     Parameters are variables that are used to create a function.
     Arguments are the actual values (data) that are passed to functions when called.

-The configure_intf() function expects three values when called because it was created with three parameters:
+Function configure_intf() expects three values when called because it was created with three parameters:

 .. code:: python